 Because of the child’s predominant need for stability and continuity and the state’s strong interest in preserving same (above), the burden of persuasion is on the moving party to show how circumstances have changed and why the custody modification would be in the child’s best interests.
 The burden is two-fold in modification proceedings: The party seeking to change an existing custody order assumes both the burden of (a) persuading the trier of fact that a new custody arrangement is in the child’s best interests, and (b) putting forth sufficient evidence of a substantial change in circumstances warranting a modification.

-A noncustodial parent’s relocation far enough away to preclude the exercise of existing visitation rights can itself be ground for modifying the visitation order to allow for a different contact schedule – longer, but less frequent, visitation periods (such as increasing spring or summer vacation visitation time in lieu of weekend visitation).
-Such a modification implements public policy in assuring the child of continuing contact with both parents.
+A noncustodial parent’s relocation far enough away to preclude the exercise of existing visitation rights can itself be ground for modifying child custody.
+The new visitation order would allow for a different contact schedule – longer, but less frequent, visitation periods (such as increasing spring or summer vacation visitation time in lieu of weekend visitation).
+Such a modifications implement public policy in assuring the child of continuing contact with both parents.

-In a move-away contest, where the noncustodial parent is unable to meet the changed circumstances/detriment burden to warrant a custody modification, the move-away likely will warrant a modification of orders concerning visitation to minimize the children’s loss of contact with the noncustodial parent.
-The trial court even has discretion in such cases to order the custodial move-away parent to bear the visitation travel costs either directly or through a “special circumstances” takeoff from guideline child support.
+In a move-away contest, where the noncustodial parent is unable to meet the changed circumstances/detriment burden, the move-away likely will still warrant a modification of orders.
+The concerns are to minimize the children’s loss of contact with the noncustodial parent.
+The trial court has discretion to order the custodial move-away parent to bear the visitation travel costs either directly or through a “special circumstances” takeoff from guideline child support.

 Stability Of Child’s Environment To Be Considered